Create the BizTalk Group Prerequisites

 Add your domain account to the local Administrators group.

 Add your domain account to SQL Server with the SysAdmin role.

-- A Virtual Network in Windows Azure.
+- A Virtual Network in Microsoft Azure.

 At this point, the BizTalk Server virtual machine(s) are ready to be configured.
 The SQL Server virtual machine is used by the BizTalk Server virtual machine(s) to host the BizTalk Server databases.